Terms & Conditions

 The Client undertakes during the Project development period and for a period of twelve months after its completion not to directly or indirectly solicit or induce any of the Company’s employees to leave the employment of the Company whether to work on a freelance or consultancy basis or to be directly employed by the Client.

-The Client agrees to allow the Company all necessary access to computer systems, servers
+The Client agrees to allow the Company all necessary access to computer systems, servers and other locations, as required, in order to complete a Project and until all due funds are cleared, including the necessary read/ write permissions, usernames and passwords.

 The Client agrees to allow the Company access to any computer systems, usernames and passwords required to remove material, data and/or sites for failure to comply with these Terms and Conditions.